willpitchers/pando/tutorial.md

 <i>i</i>) `-m y` a metadata only run (will create a metadata super-matrix for all isolates in the analysis and report those that were missing).
 This step is fast.<br>
 <i>ii</i>) `-a y` an andi run (to get the NJ tree).
 This step is slow. <br>
 <i>iii</i>) `-r y` a roary run to get the pangenome and associated fripan files (do a `mkdir /home/username/public_html/fripan` before running this option, and clone the fripan code from https://github.com/drpowell/FriPan into this folder).
 This step is very slow.<br>

-As pando uses `mutliprocessing`, assess the load on the server prior to running using `htop`.
+As pando uses `multiprocessing`, assess the load on the server prior to running using `htop`.
 Choose a server with a low workload and specify the number of threads acccordingly (`pando.py` defaults to `--threads 72`)<br>

 To do a full run:
 ```